Home | Our projects | Huddersfield Bus Station

 • Improvements to the public space around the bus station

-• Upgraded shop fronts
+• Upgraded external shop fronts

 • Improved safety and security measures